Interview: Miss Anchal Andrews – In a Quest to Make Office Space for Women Entrepreneur

 - Lead Trainer of corporate employees on Soft Skills, Leadership and Frontline Process for franchises such as Bentley, Bugatti, McLaren, Mitsubishi, Chery, JAC, Royal Orchid, Soy, Curry Culture, The Tap House, and many more

-- Master of Science in Strategic Human Resource Management from University of Roehampton – UK on scholarship.
+- Master of Science in Strategic Human Resource Management from the University of Roehampton – the UK on scholarship.